Skip to Main Content

 • Experience life on a working ranch and savor a home-cooked meal during a visit to a sheep and cattle station.

-• Sample local vintages during a wine tasting at a local estate
+• Sample local vintages during a wine tasting at a local estate.

 What to Expect

 The majority of rides and all walks on this tour are on purpose-built trails (the Kiwis have it figured out!).
-Trails are packed gravel, regularly maintained, away from motorized vehicle traffic, and allow access to the beauty of the country.
+Trails are packed gravel, regularly maintained, and away from motorized vehicle traffic, and allow access to the beauty of the country.
 The roadways that we ride are secondary, quiet, and mostly paved.
-The VBT support vehicle is available for a head start, catch-up, or shorter option.
+The VBT support vehicle is available for a head start, catch-up, or shorter options.

 • Daily Mileage: 7 - 37 miles|